-Hamish is a fifth generation intensive arable farmer from Methven in the South Island.
-Hamish is married to Melanie and they have three daughters aged 8,5 and 3.
-Prior to a farming career, Hamish graduated Lincoln University with B COM Ag in 2000 and then spent 4 years with Ravensdown Fertiliser as a field officer based in Ashburton.
-With his brother and parents, they farm 500ha of arable crops specialising in small seeds.
+Hamish is a fifth-generation intensive arable farmer from Methven, in the South Island.
+He is married to Melanie, and they have three daughters.
+Prior to a farming career, Hamish graduated in 2000 from Lincoln University with a Bachelor of Commerce in Agriculture.
+He then spent 4 years with Ravensdown as a field officer in Ashburton.
+With his brother and parents, he farms 500ha of arable crops, specialising in small seeds.

 Outside of farming and family, Hamish is involved in several industry organisations.
 He is active within Federated Farmers and represents the Herbage Seed Growers section in Mid Canterbury.
 He is also on the management committee for the Seed Quality Merchants Association, a board that oversees the seed certification scheme on behalf of MPI.

 Hamish was appointed Special Agricultural Trade Envoy in 2023.
 He is involved with the Foundation for Arable Research on the Mid Canterbury Arable Research Group, and the Research and Development Advisory Committee.
 He is a council member on the Ashburton Scottish society, representing the Ashburton Pipe Band.

 The aim of Hamish’s study was to establish, from a farmer’s point of view, what the issues are around glyphosate use, how it is regulated in New Zealand and what farmers in New Zealand could learn from others if a ban or de-registration were to occur.